Canada Accessibility Plan & Feedback Process

 Traveling with Assistive Devices

-Delta allows assistive devices as carry-ons in the cabin free of charge consistent with safety rules.
-This includes medical devices and/or a personal amount of medication that assists with the customer’s unique disability needs.
+Delta allows assistive devices as carry-ons in the cabin free of charge consistent with safety requirements.
+This may include medical devices and/or a personal amount of medication that assists with the customer’s unique disability needs.
 These recognized assistive devices do not count against the customer’s carry-on limit.
-We permit priority in-cabin stowage (either a closet or a row of seats designated for seat strapping) for at least one normal-sized collapsible manual wheelchair in any aircraft with 100 or more passenger seats.
+We permit priority in-cabin stowage (either a closet or a row of seats designated for seat strapping) for at least one normal-sized collapsible manual wheelchair, or a battery-powered chair if the battery can be removed and remain with the customer, in any aircraft with 100 or more passenger seats.

 Manual wheelchairs that cannot be transported in the cabin must be transported in the cargo compartment consistent with safety and security requirements.
-Delta accepts battery powered wheelchairs provided they fit in the cargo compartment and can be transported consistent with safety and security requirements.
+Delta accepts battery-powered wheelchairs provided they fit in the cargo compartment and can be transported consistent with safety and security requirements.
 Delta provides for the checking and timely return of mobility aids (such as wheelchairs, walkers, crutches, scooters, and other mobility aids) at the gate for use in the terminal.
-Should Delta lose or damage the wheelchair or other mobility aid, Delta provides compensation in an amount up to the original purchase price of the wheelchair or mobility aid.
+Delta also advised customers who have checked their devices when they are boarded and deplaned automatically via the Fly Delta app.
+Should Delta lose or damage the wheelchair or other mobility aid, Delta provides repair and/or compensation in an amount up to the original purchase price of the wheelchair or mobility aid.
 Delta waives the Montreal Convention liability limits for repair/replacement of mobility aids for all international travel.
 A special declaration of interest is not required for customer mobility aids in order to receive this waiver.

 We consider customers our partner in this process.
 All customers traveling with a mobility aid or requiring additional assistance such as wheelchair service are encouraged to advise our team well in advance of their travel.
 Advanced notification supports the safety of our ground staff and the safe handling of a customer’s mobility aid.

-Delta permits customers to alert Delta of their needs via the Fly Delta app or by contacting us at +1-404-209-3434 (Dial 711 for relay service).
-Customers may also complete our Accessible Service Request form online; if more than 7 days away from travel one of our specialists will review the requests and may contact our customers if we need additional information.
+Delta permits customers to notify Delta of their accessibility-related needs through the Fly Delta app or by contacting Delta at +1-404-209-3434 (Dial 711 for relay service).
+Customers may also submit an Accessible Service Request form online.
+For requests submitted more than seven (7) days prior to travel, a Delta specialist will review the request and may contact the customer if additional information is required.

-Delta’s White Glove Service (WGS) is also available in Delta hubs and key markets for customer’s traveling with mobility aids.
-This specialized and dedicated customer mobility team is trained to offer elevated and personalized service for customers with mobility aids.
+Delta’s White Glove Service (WGS) is also available in Delta hubs and key markets for customers traveling with mobility aids.
+This specialized and dedicated customer mobility team is trained in offering elevated and personalized service for customers with mobility aids.
 This training focuses on proper and careful handling of mobility aids.
-The WGS offers a more holistic offering from curb to seat including expedited service recovery in the event of a service failure.
+The WGS offers a more holistic experience from curb to seat including expedited service recovery in the event of a service failure.

 Traveling with Service Dogs

-Trained service animals are defined as only dogs specifically trained to assist a person with a disability.
-Customers may travel with up to two trained service animals.
+Service animals are defined as only dogs specifically trained to assist a person with a disability.
+Customers may travel with up to two trained service dogs.
 Delta requires customers traveling with service dogs to complete documentation as permitted by the U.S. Department of Transportation.
 Delta allows a service dog to accompany a customer with a disability in the aircraft cabin unless:

 • The dog poses a direct threat to the health or safety of others;

-• The dog causes a significant disruption or misbehaves in the cabin or at an airport gate area;
+• The dog causes a significant disruption or misbehaves at the airport or on the aircraft;

 • The dog’s carriage would violate a U.S. or foreign law;